-The training complex will be used by Inter Miami CF, begins play in MLS in 2020, as well as its youth academy and future United Soccer League team.
+The training complex is used by Inter Miami CF, as well as its youth academy and Fort Lauderdale CF, the team’s United Soccer League One team.

 Lockhart Stadium was the home of the Fort Lauderdale Strikers throughout their various incarnations in the defunct North American Soccer League.
 The original stadium opened in 1959 and little in the way of upgrades had been done over the years.
-It was the home of the Miami Fusion, an MLS team that never played in Miami and was contracted by the league after the 2001 season.
+It was the home of the Miami Fusion, an MLS team that never actually played in Miami and taken away by the league after the 2001 season.

 He added: “The most important pillar of our legacy is our youth academy, where future players will have the opportunity to train alongside the professionals and aspire to one day represent our community in front of their hometown crowd.
 This proposal will establish our daily soccer operations in a centralised location that caters to youth players from all of South Florida, including Miami-Dade, Broward and Palm Beach counties.”

-The project will include a multi-purpose sports stadium that would host professional national and international matches, tournaments and exhibition games.
-The club’s vision ties in with the City of Fort Lauderdale’s desire to reactivate the former Lockhart Stadium site with a multi-use sports facility that provides a public benefit.
+He added that the project will include a multi-purpose sports stadium that would host professional national and international matches, tournaments and exhibition games.
+The franchise’s vision ties in with the City of Fort Lauderdale’s desire to reactivate the former Lockhart Stadium site with a multi-use sports facility that provides a public benefit.

 “With the Lockhart Stadium proposal, alongside Miami Freedom Park, we are poised to re-establish South Florida as the preeminent global soccer destination,” added McDonough.